ozmandias/Interactive-Quiz/README.md

 - Saves the User's Name and Final Score as PNG image.

 ### Running the app
-After cloning this repository, open the repo and open *./interacive-quiz* with either clicking \
+After cloning this repository, open the repo and open *./interacive-quiz* by either clicking \
-or `cd interactive-quiz` in the terminal.
+or typing `cd interactive-quiz` in the terminal.

 Install the necessary modules and dependencies with `npm install`.